glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 You already did this step in the **GlacierKit** method but follow along
 :::
    ### 1. Open your file
-Click on your suit and you should see it's ***repository*** code on the right
+Click on your suit and you should see its **repository** code on the right

    ### 2. Locate the assembly path
-There will be a line of code starting with *"Image":"....*
+There will be a line of code starting with `"Image":"....`

    :::example
    For example: